carlosandfound/Robot-Game-Simulator/Lab_03_Feedback.md

 + Pass: Check that file "makefile" exists.

-+ Fail: Check that file/directory "ducks" does not exist.
++ Pass: Check that file/directory "ducks" does not exist.

-     "ducks" found.

-+ Skip: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

-  This test was not run because of an earlier failing test.

-+ Skip: Check that make succeeds on the specified target when invoked from the specified directory.
++ Pass: Check that make succeeds on the specified target when invoked from the specified directory.

-  This test was not run because of an earlier failing test.
+    make finished compiling target=all, directory=. with no errors.

+    Result ducks found